CloudLabsAI-Azure/Admin-in-a-day/M01-HOL_Securing_your_tenant.md

 ### Task 1: Create the "Baseline data policy"

-1. Go to the Power Platform admin center using your tenant administrator credentials (https://aka.ms/ppac).
+1. Go to the Power Platform admin center using your tenant administrator credentials (https://aka.ms/ppac), in addition you can also click on **settings** icon in maker portal and select     **Admin Center** to navigate to the Power Platform admin center.

    a.
 Reminder: Your credentials are in the **"Environment Details"** tab.